 Chapter 15: The Dhivehis of the Maldives

-Teresa E. Dana Introduction The Dhivehis are the indigenous people of the Maldives, a ‘most unusual group of happy islands’ (Villiers, 1957, p.
+15 The Dhivehis of the Maldives Teresa E. Dana Introduction The Dhivehis are the indigenous people of the Maldives, a ‘most unusual group of happy islands’ (Villiers, 1957, p.
 829).
 The Republic of Maldives is a grouping of 1192 coral islands, the total landmass of which is a mere 298 square kilometres.
 A shallow lagoon, enclosed by a coral reef, surrounds each of the islands.
 Most of them have poor, sandy soil, which limits agricultural production.
 None of the islands rises beyond three metres above sea level.
 Situated in the Indian Ocean and scattered on both sides of the Equator, this archipelago is divided into 26 ring-shaped clusters.
 Each cluster of islands is known as an ‘atoll’, a word derived from atholhu in Dhivehi, which is the language of the Maldives.
 Dhivehi belongs to the Indo-Iranian group, with strong Arabic inﬂuence.
 The language is unique to this country.
 The Dhivehis are of mixed Arab, Aryan, Dravidian, Negroid and Sinhalese ancestry.
 The society is homogeneous, with one language (Figure 15.1), one culture and one religion.
 Islam is the national religion and all citizens are Sunni Muslims.
 The weekend here lasts from Friday to Saturday.
 Except on designated tourist islands, alcoholic beverages and pork are illegal, as are dogs.
 Much entrepreneurship literature associates entrepreneurs with an aﬃnity for, or at least a tolerance of, calculated risk.
 Indeed, small business usually involves some degree of risk.
-Also ﬁnancing is often a central issue for entrepreneurs, as reﬂected in the literature.
-However, the Dhivehis do not associate...
+Also ﬁnancing is often a central issue for entrepreneurs, as reﬂected in the literature....

 You are not authenticated to view the full text of this chapter or article.